Handling Missingness, Failures, and Non-Convergence in Simulation Studies: A Review of Current Practices and Recommendations: Approaches for assessing and handling missingness

-A good example from our literature review is the simulation study from \cite{castro-alvarez2022}, which differentiated between three different kinds of missingness (i) errors and warnings, (ii) non-convergence, and (iii) resource limitations.
+A good example is \cite{castro-alvarez2022}, who differentiated between (i) errors and warnings, (ii) non-convergence, and (iii) resource limitations.
 They quantified the frequency of each per method and estimation approach in a table.
-Additionally, they visualized the number of successful analyses per condition.
-A more minimalistic missingness reporting approach was implemented by \cite{huang2021}.
-They simply added a column to all of their results tables indicating the number of converged cases.
-This simple and space-saving approach could easily become a standard practice.
-Finally, an example from our literature review that highlights the importance of missingness quantification per method and condition is \cite{hoyer2020}.
-Individual conditions for one method had as low as 0.3\% converged repetitions, casting doubt on the practical utility of the method.
+Additionally, they visualized the number of successful analyses per condition. \cite{huang2021} used a more minimal approach by adding a column to results tables showing the number of converged cases -- a simple practice that could become standard.
+Another example highlighting the importance of missingness quantification per method and condition is \cite{hoyer2020}.
+Individual conditions for one method had as low as 0.3\% converged repetitions, casting doubt on its practical utility.

-\subsection{Missingness modeling}
+\subsubsection{Missingness modeling}

-If there are many simulation conditions, it can also be helpful to fit a ``meta-model'' with non-convergence as the outcome and the methods and simulation factors as covariates \citep[see e.g.,][for meta-models in the context of simulation studies]{Skrondal2000, Chipman2022}.
+If there are many simulation conditions, it can also be helpful to fit a ``meta-model'' with missingness as the outcome and the methods and simulation factors as covariates \citep[see e.g.,][for meta-models in simulation studies]{Skrondal2000, Chipman2022}.
 For example, linear/logistic regression or decision trees \citep{Tierney2015} may be used for this purpose.
 Meta-modeling can help identify methods and conditions for which missingness is more likely to occur, providing insights into potential solutions.
-At the same time, the inferences drawn from these models are highly dependent on the adequacy of the model assumptions and may themselves be inappropriate if a meta-model model is inadequate.
-For example, if missingness occurrence is related to a simulation factor in a nonlinear way, this relationship cannot be captured by a linear model.
+At the same time, inferences drawn from these models are dependent on the adequacy of the model assumptions and may be misleading if a meta-model model is inadequate \citep{morris_meta-models_2024}.
+Meta-models may also overcomplicate cases where missingness is concentrated within a few specific simulation settings, in which case descriptive statistics and graphs are sufficient.
 Moreover, there may be technical difficulties, for example, a logistic regression meta-model may itself fail to converge due to complete separation (because a method always/never converges).
-Perhaps for all these reasons, we did not observe any missingness meta-models in our literature review.
+Likely for these reasons, we found no examples of missingness meta-models in our review.